StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ### Events

-Events can be sent to the StackState receiver API using the `events` property.
-All events in StackState relate to an element or elements.
-Each event sent to the StackState receiver API is bound to an element by an `element_identifier` and has the following properties, any of which can be used to define an event stream in StackState:
+Events can be sent to the StackState receiver API using the `events` property of the [JSON object described above](#send-telemetry-over-http).
+All events in StackState relate to a topology element or elements and have the following properties:

 - **name** - The event name.
 Must not start with any of the following prefixes: `eventType`, `host`, `labels`, `message`, `name`, `tags`, `timeReceived`, `timestamp` or `title`.
 - **timestamp** - The epoch timestamp for the event.